ManucrackYT/SoporteCracks/README.md

 2. Save the changes and optionally, you can add additional code.

-3. Upload the files to [Replit](https://replit.com) or your favorite hosting provider.
+3. Upload the files to [Replit](https://replit.com) or your favourite hosting provider.

 4. Once you have finished uploading the code, Run the program and wait until the bot says "Estoy Listo!".

-5. Once the bot says that, your bot will be ready ¡CONGRATULATIONS!!!
+5. Once the bot says that, your bot will be ready, Congrats!

 Enjoy the first experience of my inspirations, I'll hope this can help someone in a future, as it helped to me.